 - Author, Narragansett Improvement Co. v.
 Wheeler, Roger Williams University Law Review, 2012.

-- Selected as Best Lawyers: Ones to Watch, 2021 in the field of Commercial Litigation.
+- Selected as Best Lawyers: Ones to Watch, 2021 and 2022 in the field of Commercial Litigation.

 - Named Rhode Island Rising Star, by the publishers of Super Lawyers, 2016 -2020.

 - Professional Excellence in the Law, Rhode Island Monthly, 2019 (Appellate), 2020 (Civil Trial), and 2021 (Commercial Litigation).

 - Member, and Membership Chair, Board of Directors, University Club 2019-2021.